jonghyuneya/aiml-k.github.io/content/news/24-12-15-Concordia/index.md

   - taehuncha
 ---

-We are glad to announce that Taehun Cha won first place in the Concordia Contest @ Neurips 2024! 🎉
+We are glad to announce that Taehun Cha won the first place in the Concordia Contest @ NeurIPS 2024! 🎉

 <!--more-->